 Simple model magic Christmas ornaments for kids to make.
 Parents can also help children make these beautiful handprint ornaments.

-Crayola very kindly sent us a lovely gift pack this month, and four-year-old Lily had a wonderful time making Crayola Model Magic ornaments with me while the two oldest kids were at school and Anna was napping!
-She used this set of pottery tools (affiliate link) that I ordered after seeing it at Afterschool for Smarty Pants.
+Four-year-old Lily had a wonderful time making Crayola Model Magic ornaments with me while the two oldest kids were at school and Anna was napping!
+She used this set of pottery tools.
 It’s a little sophisticated for Model Magic, and Lily is on the younger end, but she knows how to use real tools properly, and she loved how easily they manipulated the Model Magic!

 Lily came up with the idea of what to make all on her own.
 I love the way she used the flat end of her tool to make the sun’s rays – so pretty, and I never would have thought to do that!
 It took a few tries, but she eventually was able to get her name written on the sun in points so that she was happy with how it looked – you can see it in the middle row here: